 It’s really not, especially when you factor in the ongoing costs of conventional signage.
 For a start, you’ll no longer pay for printing and shipping, nor the added cost of distribution.
 You also eliminate the cost of compliance, that is the waste incurred if signage isn’t hung on time and in the right location.
 If no one can see your messaging, what’s the point of doing it in the first place?
 Once your screen, or network of screens, is in place, digital signage eliminates that ongoing expenditure.
 The return on investment (ROI) is much more tangible, and since the cost of hardware is now cheaper than it’s ever been, that initial outlay is quickly recouped as your business generates increased revenue by targeting customers when it matters most, at the point of purchase.
 A high-performance HD display and media player using turnkey software can be installed for a very reasonable sum.

 A consumer-grade screen will be OK

 It might be, depending, and they’re certainly cheaper than their commercial-grade cousins.
 However they’re not designed for use sixteen hours a day, seven days a week and doing so could void any warranty.
 A typical consumer warranty is one year (void if used in a commercial environment), whereas commercial grade screens can be warranted for up to six years.
 They also come with useful features their consumer cousins don’t such as being able to lock down inputs.
 Most significantly, you have a much greater range of ‘nit’ (brightness) ratings on a commercial screen.
 This is particularly important if the screen is exposed to direct sunlight.
 Your content will be almost invisible on an outdoors facing consumer screen, next to useless if it’s facing the sun.
-Whereas your message will cut through on a a hi-brite commercial screen (such as those sold by VUNO) plus they’re full warrantied.
+Whereas your message will cut through on a hi-brite commercial screen, plus they’re full warrantied.
 Consider the old maxim of “buy cheap, buy twice”.